klionti/udacity_supervised_learning_project/README.md

 If you do not have Python installed yet, it is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and more included.

 ## Files
-Useful files:/
+Useful files:<br>
-finding_donors.ipynb: This is the main file where models are trained, optimized and where predictions are made./ census.csv: The project dataset.
-You'll load this data in the notebook./ visuals.py: This Python script provides supplementary visualizations for the project./ README.md
+finding_donors.ipynb: This is the main file where models are trained, optimized and where predictions are made.<br>
+census.csv: The project dataset.
+You'll load this data in the notebook.<br>
+visuals.py: This Python script provides supplementary visualizations for the project.<br>
+README.md

 ## Data source